International Extradition

 For an international extradition case, the process is often governed by federal treaties and statutes.
 The process for international extradition is exercised exclusively by the federal government.
 The states are not authorized to act independently because the extradition process must be negotiated through federal authorities.
 U.S. v.
 Rauscher, 119 U.S. 407, 7 S. Ct.
 234, 30 L. Ed.
 425 (1886).

 Challenges to the legality of international extradition should be brought during the early stages of the case.
 In Lugo v.
 State, 2 So.3d 1, 21 (Fla.
-2008), the court held that a challenge to a prisoner’s extradition from the Bahamas was procedurally barred because of failure to challenge the extradition either at the trial level or on direct appeal.
+2008), the court held that a challenge to a prisoner’s extradition from another country was procedurally barred because the accused failed to challenge the extradition at the trial level or on direct appeal.

 Attorneys for International Extradition

-The attorneys at Sammis Law Firm represent clients in the United States facing extradition to another country.
-We also represent clients held in another country while awaiting extradition back to the United States.
+The attorneys at Sammis Law Firm represent clients in the United States facing extradition to another country and those held in another country while awaiting extradition back to the United States.

-Your criminal defense attorney needs to understand any extradition treaty between the United States and the foreign government and the procedural rules that apply.
+Your criminal defense attorney needs to understand any extradition treaty between the United States and the foreign government and the applicable procedural rules.

 Sometimes, a person might leave the United States without knowing they have been accused of a crime in Florida.
 When the person learns of the arrest warrant pending in Florida, fighting the charges can become more complicated if they live outside the United States.